ncortes04/blogy/README.md

 Blogar is a full-featured, user-friendly platform that allows users to share their stories, ideas, and perspectives.
 Whether you're a seasoned writer, an industry expert, or someone who enjoys sharing life experiences, Blogar provides a large and engaging community.

-The landing page welcomes users with a Mega Menu that allows users to fiulter posts upon hover showing the newest posts that match that category.
+The landing page welcomes users with a Mega Menu that allows users to filter posts upon hover, showing the newest posts that match that category.

 Upon finding a blog post of interest, users can delve deeper into the content.
 By clicking on a blog post, users are directed to a dedicated page showcasing the full text, accompanying images, and the author's profile.
 An interactive comments section at the end of each blog allows for engaging discussions and feedback.

 Users are able to create their own blog posts, complete with a bold header, a large cover image in which that user can upload, and engaging content.
-The blogging process is streamlined and user-friendly, with a built in post editor and a preview for what the post will look like.
+The blogging process is streamlined and user-friendly, with a built-in post editor and a preview for what the post will look like.

-With Blog Buddy, customizing your personal profile is a breeze.
+With Blogar, customizing your personal profile is a breeze.
 You can easily update your profile picture by navigating to your user profile and selecting the pencil option.
-From there, users can upload a new profile picture, update their designation, and update their bio
+From there, users can upload a new profile picture, update their designation, and update their bio.

-Experience the power of storytelling and community with Blog Buddy.
+Experience the power of storytelling and community with Blogar.
 Explore our wide array of blogs, engage with confidence, and begin your blogging journey with ease.

+# How It Works: Showcasing My Skills

+## Server Side Rendering with Next.js

+The platform I've developed utilizes Next.js, a powerful framework that enables server-side rendering (SSR).
+SSR significantly improves the performance and SEO of the website by rendering pages on the server before sending them to the client.
+This ensures faster loading times and better search engine visibility, enhancing the user experience.

+## Seamless Post and Image Uploads to AWS

+The platform allows users to create and upload posts effortlessly.
+When a user submits a post, the system seamlessly uploads the accompanying images to Amazon Web Services (AWS) S3 storage.
+This ensures efficient storage and quick retrieval of images for display.
+By utilizing AWS, the platform can handle large amounts of media content without impacting performance.

+## Database Image Reference Management

+To keep track of uploaded images, the platform maintains a reference in the database.
+This reference allows the system to link posts to their respective images without storing the actual image files in the database.
+By doing so, the platform efficiently manages data storage and retrieval, ensuring a well-organized and scalable system.

+## Dynamic Image Processing with Sharp

+As part of the image optimization strategy, the platform uses the Sharp library to create three different versions of each uploaded image: a banner image, an icon image, and a feature image.
+These variations are tailored to specific use cases to enhance performance and image quality.

+- **Banner Image**: Used for large banners or headers, providing high-quality visuals without stretching or distorting the image.
+- **Icon Image**: Ideal for small icons or thumbnails, ensuring fast loading and crisp visuals.
+- **Feature Image**: Optimized for feature sections or content previews, balancing image quality and load time.

+By dynamically generating and serving these image variations, the platform optimizes load times, conserves bandwidth, and delivers a smooth user experience.

+## Temporary Image Links for Enhanced Security

+To further enhance security and prevent unauthorized access, the platform generates temporary image links when users perform GET requests for specific images.
+These temporary links are valid for only a few hours, ensuring that image access is limited to authenticated users during the required timeframe.

+## Profile Image Upload to AWS S3

+Similar to post images, users can also upload profile images to AWS S3.
+This functionality provides a seamless and secure method for users to personalize their profiles.
+Like post images, profile images are optimized and efficiently managed to ensure optimal performance and user experience.

+The platform's implementation of Next.js for SSR, seamless AWS integration for post and profile image uploads, efficient image processing with Sharp, and enhanced security measures demonstrates my skills in creating a robust and high-performance web application.
+With a focus on user experience and scalability, the platform provides a smooth and enjoyable environment for users to share their stories and engage with content.

 ## Technologies Used

-- **Front-end**: HTML, CSS, JavaScript, Next.js
+- **Front-end**: HTML, SCSS, JavaScript, Next.js
 - **Back-end**: Node.js, Express.js, Prisma, MySQL
 - **Authentication**: bcrypt, JWT (JSON Web Tokens)
-- **Other Tools**: Git, GitHub, Postman
+- **Other Tools**: Git, GitHub, Postman.
+AWS S3

 ## Installation